andrew-barnas/Oak-Bay-Deer-Density/README.md

 * <span style = "color: #7B0F17;">**1.
 Data Prep 2023.RMD**</span>: Markdown file for processing 2023 data

 **inputs**
+* <span style = "color: #7B0F17;">**September18-23_with_whid.csv**</span>: Large file of raw camera data from 2018 to 2023 (to be updated with october data for 2019 and 2020- May 1/24)
-* <span style = "color: #7B0F17;">**metada**</span>: Ancillary data relevant to the project and data organization, but not used directly within R code
+* <span style = "color: #7B0F17;">**metada**</span>: Folder of ncillary data relevant to the project and data organization, but not used directly within R code
   * *ActiveCameras_Sep2018-2022_updated_July26-2023* - List of active cameras within each month.
 This is a summarized list based off field notes and knowledge of the system.
 Note the different months (September vs October) for each year
-  * *UWSS_StudyDeer-Markings-Mortalities_updatedMay2023* - Information on captures and known mortalities of individuals.
+  * *UWSS_StudyDeer-Markings-Mortalities_updatedMay2023* - Folder of information on captures and known mortalities of individuals.
 May be used in future versions of models to inform known removals from population.

 * <span style = "color: #7B0F17;">**archived**</span>: Older versions of data that are no longer used.
 May have contained errors that needed manual adjustments.
   * Not listing the individual files here as they are plentiful and not to be used.